bparanj/crystal/electronics/components/capacitor.md

 3. Typically charge and discharge more slowly than capacitors.
 4. Can store more energy than capacitors of similar size.

-The correct statement about capacitors would be:

-"A capacitor stores electrical energy as an electric field and can release it as electrical energy later."
+A capacitor stores electrical energy as an electric field and can release it as electrical energy later.

 This storage occurs between two conductive plates separated by an insulating material (dielectric).
 When a voltage is applied, positive charge accumulates on one plate and negative charge on the other, creating an electric field.
 This field represents the stored energy, which can be released when the capacitor is discharged.